ivanliu3/exercises/GeneticDiversity/Exercise in estimating nucleotide diversity.md

 </p>
 </details>

-**Q22:** This effect is more pronounced in some populaitons (CEU in humans, verus, ellioti and scweinfurhii in chimpanzees), can you guess why is that?
+**Q22:** This effect is more pronounced in some populaitons (CEU in humans, verus, ellioti and schweinfurthi in chimpanzees), can you guess why is that?

 <details><summary>click to see answer</summary>
 <p>